caltechlibrary/analysistools/about.md

-This is a set of tools for done text analysis of files on the file system.
+An experimental package for Archival text analysis on the file system.
+It provide a phrase check tool and some file type analysis based on file extensions.

 - GitHub: <https://github.com/caltechlibrary/analysistools>